I’m Jessica, a common name wrapped in the wealth of grace.

 I am a Sojourner.

-I share this crazy-mundane adventure with my husband, Joe, our two boys (Joey and Otto), and a little one due in October.
+I share this crazy-mundane adventure with my husband (Joe), our two boys (Joey and Otto), and our sweetheart, Olivia Jane.